Rakshitha12022000/EduMentor_GenAI_Project_2025/README.md

 ## Overview

-**EduMentor** is an AI-driven educational assistant designed to personalize learning experiences for students and support educators with adaptive quizzes, learning path generation, and real-time analytics.
-Built with OpenAI's GPT models, Streamlit, and SerpAPI integration, EduMentor dynamically adapts to user needs, offering tailored quizzes, topic exploration, and intelligent learning guidance.
+**EduMentor** is an AI-powered educational assistant built to transform how students learn and how educators support them.
+Combining OpenAI's GPT models, Streamlit, and SerpAPI, EduMentor delivers adaptive quizzes, personalized learning paths, and real-time analytics.

+---

+## Business Problem

+It directly tackles a critical gap in education — *students often don't know where to begin or how to progress*.
+Instead of leaving learners to random trial-and-error, EduMentor provides clear starting points, personalized guidance, and live progress tracking, driving focused, measurable, and faster growth.

 ---